 One of my favorite kinds of mammals in North America, the bighorn sheep population was once in decline.
 Due to reintroduction by many states, the bighorn is now found in quite a few areas in North America.

 The Rocky Mountains bighorn sheep and Sierra Nevada bighorn sheep are found in the cooler mountainous ranges from Southern Canada to West Texas.
-The Desert bighorn sheep prefer the desert ecosystem of the Southwestern United States including the Grand Canyon, Mojave Desert and Sonoran Desert.
+The desert bighorn sheep prefer the Southwestern United States’ desert ecosystems, including the Grand Canyon, Mojave Desert, and the Sonoran Desert.